 Students taking an advanced placement exam are not required to attend the regular classes on the day of an AP exam.
-Student must arrive 15 minutes prior to the exam start time to ensure their attendance and complete required paperwork.
+Student must arrive 15 minutes prior to the exam start time to ensure their attendance and to complete the required paperwork.